 - Cream the butter and sugar.

-- Mix in eggs, vanilla, and lemon juice.
+- Mix in eggs, vanilla, lemon juice, and zest.

 - Mix in the dry ingredients and fold in the blueberries.

 - Transfer batter to the pan and bake it at 325° for 1 hour and 25 minutes.

 - Cool for 15 minutes before inverting onto a serving platter.

 Now that we’ve got a good idea as to where we’re headed with the recipe, let’s get into the nitty-gritty of it.
 Every step has a purpose and you’ll it’s all explained below!